fabianobriao/fabianobriao/README.md

 # Welcome friend!
 <!--![](https://github.com/alinebastos/images/blob/master/pinguim.gif)-->
 <!--![Visitor Badge](https://visitor-badge.laobi.icu/badge?page_id=jumaschion.jumaschion)-->
-My name is Fabiano Brião, I am from Brazil.
+My name is Fabiano Brião.

-I am Data Scientist with expertise in artificial intelligence and extensive experience as a Data Analyst and Statistician, present in the technology market since 2010.
+I am Data Analyst/Scientist, present in the technology market since 2010.
+University professor of Applied Descriptive and Inferential Statistics.
+I'm MSc. in Computational Knowledge Modeling with research in computational statistics, data modeling, quantitative and simulation methods.

+I have experience in ETL techniques (extraction, transformation, loading), presentation, interpretation, data analysis, modeling, development and statistical validation tests.
+Advanced knowledge in Python, R, SQL and Tableau Desktop, with analytical potential for analysis, insights and decision making through data modeling and visualization, development, predictive models and machine learning.

-I act as a freelance data analyst for a decade, besides working as data scientist.
-In this journey I acquired experience and skills such as communication, proactivity, autonomy, critical thinking and negotiation.
+I act as a Data Analyst/Scientist freelancer on demand for a decade.
+In this journey I acquired experience and soft skills such as communication, proactiveness, autonomy, critical thinking, negotiation and decision making.

-I use ETL techniques (extraction, transformation, loading), presentation, interpretation, data analysis, modeling, development and validation tests with use of Python, R, Tableau Prep. and Google Studio.
-But, moreover,  development in machine learning projects.
+I use ETL techniques (extraction, transformation, loading), presentation, interpretation, data analysis, modeling, development and statistical validation tests.
+Advanced knowledge in Python, R, SQL and Tableau Desktop, with analytical potential for analysis, insights and decision making through data modeling and visualization, development, predictive models and machine learning.

 I work with databases in various SGDB with advanced knowledge of language.
 And, I use visualization tools Tableau and Google Analytics for graphics, dashboards and presentations.

 I have a history related to management that comforts me to lead teams and make decisions.
 This is due to the 15 years of experience as a university professor teaching classes in engineering and administration courses with passages in positions of coordinator and collegiate.

+It adds to its curriculum specializations from Google Integrated Courses, adding knowledge in networking, engineering and architecture with Google Compute Engine.
+In addition to good practices on Data Governance.

 I'm graduated in Mathematics from UFRG/RS, with a master's degree in Computational Modeling of Knowledge from IC-IMCC-UFAL/AL. I add differentials as certifications, specializations and technology training courses.

+Last but not least, I am an English student and my goal is to be fluent by the end of this year 2021.

 <p class="description">For more information, curriculum vitae download in pdf: <a href="https://github.com/fabianobriao/fabianobriao.github.io/raw/master/docs/CurriculoFabianoBriao_v2_042021.pdf" >
                     <span class="highlight">english</span></a> or <a href="https://github.com/fabianobriao/fabianobriao.github.io/raw/master/docs/CurriculoFabianoBriao_v1_042021.pdf" >